 I of course claimed that there IS a distinct difference based on

 the historical and present day context of gender oppression and inequity that we live in.

 “I am not a Feminist!”

-“I, for one, believe in equality, and expect to be treated accordingly – yes I am a woman, but more importantly I am a PERSON with a unique set of thoughts skills and abilities, and ask nothing more than to be judged on the person I am, not the person people stereotype me as.
+“I, for one, believe in equality, and expect to be treated accordingly – I am not a gender, I am a PERSON with a unique set of thoughts skills and abilities, and ask nothing more than to be judged on the person I am, not the person people stereotype me as.
 I am not a feminist – i am a ‘people-ist’

 I would be very interested in hearing your thoughts on the matter.

 If We Lived In A More Equal World…